Adrian m English, Romanian, Polish, German, Swedish, Norwegian, Danish, Russian

 From the Roman cognomen Valentinus

-which was itself from the name Valens
+, which was itself a derivative of the cognomen Valens

 in Latin.
 Saint Valentine was a 3rd-century martyr.
 His feast day was the same as the Roman fertility festival of Lupercalia, which resulted in the association between Valentine's day and love.
 As an English name, it has been used occasionally since the 12th century.

-VICTOR m English, French, Portuguese, Romanian, Dutch, Swedish, Late Roman
+Victor m English, French, Portuguese, Romanian, Dutch, Swedish, Danish, Norwegian, Late Roman

 in Latin.
 It was common among early Christians, and was borne by several early saints and three popes.
 It was rare as an English name during the Middle Ages, but it was revived in the 19th century.
 A famous bearer was the French writer Victor Hugo (1802-1885), who authored The Hunchback of Notre-Dame